Islam in Croatia

-Croatia is a predominantly Christian country, with Islam being a minority faith.
-It is followed by 1.3% of the country's population according to the 2021 census.
+Islam is the third-largest religion in Croatia after Roman Catholicism and Eastern Orthodoxy.
+The religion is followed by 1.3% of the country's population according to the 2021 census.
 Islam was first introduced to Croatia by the Ottoman Empire during the Croatian–Ottoman Wars that lasted from the 15th to 16th century.
 During this period some parts of the Croatian Kingdom were occupied which resulted in some Croats converting to Islam, some after being taken prisoners of war, some through the devşirme system.
 Nonetheless, Croats strongly fought against the Turks during these few centuries which resulted in the fact that the westernmost border of the Ottoman Empire in Europe became entrenched on the Croatian soil.
 In 1519, Croatia was called the Antemurale Christianitatis by Pope Leo X.